cdcrabtree/helprr/README.md

 ## helprr

-Contains some 'helper,' or convenience, functions and some color palettes.
+Contains some 'helper,' or convenience, functions, some color palettes, and some data.

 ### Utilities
 `save.package.list` creates and saves a list of installed packages to a text file. `divider` creates dividers that can be printed to screen or to file.

 ### Color Palettes
 `crabtree.colors` contains several color palettes.
 They contain official university colors, Pantone swatches, and Solarized colors.

+### Data
+`cow.list` contains a list of state abbreviations, correlates of war country codes, and state names.

 ## Package Installation
 The latest development version on GitHub can be installed using devtools.